DerWeh/gftools/docs/source/tutorial.rst

 Blackman, Esterling, Berk (BEB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The `~gftool.beb` formalism is an extension of `~gftool.cpa` to off-diagonal disorder.
-This means, we can provide different hopping amplitudes.
+It allows us to provide different hopping amplitudes.
 We have the additional parameter `hopping` which gives the relative hopping amplitudes.
 The `~gftool.cpa` corresponds to `hopping=np.ones([N, N])`, where `N` is the number
 of components.